PaperMC/docs/docs/paper/admin/reference/system-properties.md

 #### Paper.debugInvalidSkullProfiles:

 - **default**: `unset`
 - **description**: Enables debug logging for invalid skull profiles.
-It appends an exception to the log.
+This logs any invalid skulls in the world with the appropriate location information.

 #### paper.alwaysPrintWarningState: